Oloompa/webmd/README.md

 ## Development

+### First time

+First time you setup this repo, and before any work, please run `make init`.
+It will setup git hooks.
+It will setup automatic quality checks.

 ### Makefile

 All useful commands for project are inside a makefile.
 To list them you can type `make help` or just `make`.